What do you do for work?

 How long have you been practicing GTD?

 Since I have read the book I practiced the GTD steps.
-Of course, when I look back with the GTD trainer’s eyes I would say that maybe the last seven years are the very serious GTD practitioner years.
+Of course, when I look back with the GTD trainer’s eyes I would say that maybe the last seven years are the very serious GTD enthusiast years.

 How has GTD made a difference in your work and life?